 For those planning a getaway, a government shutdown could be much more than an inconvenience.
 Instead, months of planning and deposits could be lost due to politics.

 During a government shutdown, many offices directly affecting travelers will remain open despite the lack of funding.
-For example, the Transportation Security Administration is considered an "exempt agency" due to their mission of public safety, keeping airports open for business.
+For example, the Transportation Security Administration is considered an "exempt agency" due to its mission of public safety, keeping airports open for business.
 Similarly, public safety agencies (like the Federal Bureau of Investigation, the Federal Aviation Administration and Amtrak) would also be exempt, meaning transportation infrastructure will continue to operate.

 Foreign travelers who are planning to visit the United States would still be able to apply for entry visas.
 While travelers can utilize the automated ESTA system, others may continue to make appointments at the local American Embassy to secure their visa.

 Finally, not all travel attractions would be closed in a government shutdown.
 State, local, and privately-funded institutions would remain open despite a federal government shutdown.
 Examples include the Kennedy Center, state-run museums, and non-federal campgrounds.

 During a government shutdown, all non-essential government offices are closed until Congress reauthorizes funding.
 As a result, many public-facing programs are subject to shut down if the government goes into a “low-power” mode.

 If the government goes into shutdown, all national parks and museums are immediately closed.
 Closures would include the Smithsonian, U.S. Capitol buildings, federal monuments, and battle monuments.
 In addition, national parks would close to campers and visitors.
 According to the National Park Foundation, the closure of all 401 national parks could affect as many as 715,000 travelers every day.